jrhrmsll/stress/README.md

 9,3
 ```

-Those results can be analyzed with other tools or alternative HdrHistogram implementations.
+These results can be analyzed with other tools or alternative HdrHistogram implementations.

 ## References
 [1] https://bravenewgeek.com/everything-you-know-about-latency-is-wrong/